franck-vmd/Boeing-777-Flightgear/README.md

 Take the "777" folder in the "Boeing-777-Flightgear-main" folder to install in flightgear

-Allow 3 GB available on hard drive
+Make sure you have 3 GB available on your hard drive

 ---------------------------------------------------------------------------------------------